SergioEstevao11/SergioEstevao11/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-#### My name is Sérgio, I'm 20 yo Informatics and Computing Engineering student based in the city of Porto.
+#### My name is Sérgio, I'm an Informatics and Computing Engineering student based in the city of Porto.

 #### I'm usually doing one of these things: